LincolnKoskela/Klondike/README.md

 knowledge and skillset in object oriented principles and designs in Java.
 I enjoy building card games, and plan to build several more in the future.

-This project is currently in active development with daily commits as part of my learning journey in Java and object-oriented design.
+This project is currently in active development with daily commits as part of my learning in Java and object-oriented design.

 ## Weekly Progress Log

+### This weeks: (Nov 03 - 09, 2025)
+- Constructing user inputs

-### This weeks: (Oct 26-Nov 02, 2025)
+### Last weeks: (Oct 26-Nov 02, 2025)
 - Added unshuffled deck overload along with gameengine overload to use unshuffled decks for more efficient testing.
 - Edited Deck constructor to give the option to shuffle or not, and edited `GameEngine` constructor